status-im/status-web/apps/website/docs/status-communities/create-a-channel.md

 Currently, you can only create a channel using Status desktop.
 :::

 Community owners can create public and private channels in the Status app.
 All community members can browse and join public channels.
-To join private channels, members must meet the [channel requirements][understand-token-requirements-in-channels].
+To join private channels, members must meet the [channel requirements](./understand-token-requirements-in-channels.md).
 As a community owner, you can set up specific permissions to create a private channel.

 ## Create a channel